deviljin112/Sparta/Day_1/Day1.md

 Create a Presentation (trainer to split trainees into groups)

-•Time: 5 minutes (minimum 4 maximum 6)
+- Time: 5 minutes (minimum 4 maximum 6)
-•Subject: Behavioural Competencies
+- Subject: Behavioural Competencies
-•Objective: Prove that you understand why we care so much about behaviours •Research & Plan
+- Objective: Prove that you understand why we care so much about behaviours
+- Research & Plan
-•Rehearse (at least once)
+- Rehearse (at least once)
-•Each person/group delivers
+- Each person/group delivers

 This is one of your first assessments